defano/wyldcard/README.md

 ### Factors

-A _factor_ is an expression referring to an object that HyperCard tries to interpret in whichever way is most meaningful to the context of its usage.
+A _factor_ is an expression specifying an object (a stack, background, card, button or field) that HyperCard interprets in whichever way is most meaningful to the context of its usage.
 That is, a factor is a context-sensitive evaluation of an expression.
 Factors have the effect of making HyperTalk feel more like English than a computer programming language.
 Factors "do what I mean, not what I say."

 For example, the `go` command expects to "go" to a card or to a background.
 But if you say `go to cd field 1`, HyperCard will assume that you mean that it should go wherever card field 1 refers.
-If no such field exists, or if the text of that field contains anything other than a valid card expression (such as, `next card`) then HyperCard will produce an error.
+If no such field exists, or if the text of that field doesn't refer to a card (such as, `next card`) then HyperCard will produce an error.

 #### How factors work in HyperTalk Java